 This is the ‘genius’ part of the book, and I suspect this is what makes Beekle a Caldecott winner.

-Beekle’s battle has been internal (psychological).
+Beekle’s big struggle has been internal (psychological).
 By the time he meets Alice, it’s clear from the beginning that they are going to be together.
 The sentence ‘At first, they weren’t sure what to do’, and the comic strip that follows is the Big Battle of this story — the awkwardness of meeting a new friend, and of knowing how to act.
 Their expressions and body language indicate they are holding back from each other, unwilling to throw themselves immediately into fast friendship.

 WHAT DOES THE CHARACTER LEARN?